-After graduation the student is eligible to take the registration examination of the American Medical Record Association which certifies him/her as a Registered Record Librarian (R.R.L.).
+After graduation the student is eligible to take the registration examination of the American Association of Medical Record Librarians which certifies him/her as a Registered Record Librarian (R.R.L.).

 Acceptance of an applicant over 35 years of age is subject to review by the Director of the Medical Record Program.